timotk/eboekhouden/README.md

 Remove hours using the id shown when using the `list` command.
 ```
 $ ebh remove 1393023
+Are you sure you want to remove 8.0 hours for "Your Awesome Project" on 2018-03-28?'[y/N]y
+Removing 8.0 hours for "Your Awesome Project" on 2018-03-28
 ```

 ### List your projects